johannphilippe/hypercurve/README.md

 - Cissoid (Diocles)
 - Cubic
+- Power curve (choose your power of x)
 - Bezier (Cubic & Quadratic)
 - Cubic Spline (Not in Csound yet)
 - Catmull Rom Spline
 - Hanning / Hamming / Blackamn
+- Gauss

 ## How to use it